What Happens To Tattoos Over Time?

-As skin ages, the number of skin cell layers remains the same, but the outer layer of the skin — the epidermis — thins out.
-Visible signs of aging include wrinkles, loss of color in the skin as the number of melanocytes (our pigmented cells) decrease, sagging, and loose skin.
+As skin ages, the number of skin cell layers remains the same, yet the outer layer of the skin — the epidermis — thins out.
+Visible signs of aging include wrinkles, loss of color in the skin- as the number of melanocytes (our pigmented cells) decrease, sagging and loose skin.
 Fortunately, these changes tend to occur gradually, which helps prevent rapid tattoo distortion.

 How Tattoos Change Over Time

-Your tattoo is part of your skin, and as your skin begins to wrinkle and sag, your tattoo will gradually change along with your skin.
-There’s no way to prevent the gradual decline of your skin’s elasticity, but taking good care of your skin will help keep it in good condition, so your tattoo looks fresher longer.
+Your tattoo is part of your skin.
+As your skin begins to wrinkle and sag, your tattoo will gradually change along with your skin.
+There’s no way to prevent the gradual decline of your skin’s elasticity, though taking good care of your skin will help keep it in good condition, so your tattoo looks fresher longer.

 Our bodies also change with age.
 Some people gain weight, while others lose it.
-While rapid changes can lead to saggy skin and stretch marks, weight gain, weight loss, and changes in muscle tone won’t dramatically affect your tattoo.
-Changes in your weight impact smaller, more intricate designs more than it does bold tattoos, so you may see some distortion in the finer details.
+While rapid changes can lead to saggy skin and stretch marks, weight gain, weight loss and changes in muscle tone won’t dramatically affect your tattoo.
+Changes in your weight impact smaller, more intricate designs more than bold tattoos, therefore, you may see some distortion in the finer details.

-However, as time goes on and years turn into decades, a tattoo will continue to blur more and fade more.
-Tattoos that are many decades old can really begin to show their age as life affects them just as it affects us.
+However, as time goes on and years turn into decades, a tattoo will continue to blur and fade more.
+Tattoos that are many decades old can really begin to show their age as life affects them, just as it affects us.

 Still, there’s no need to worry.
-Tattoos can still look awesome as they age gracefully.
-They’ll definitely show the grandchildren that you’ve had a fun time throughout life.
+Tattoos can look awesome as they age gracefully.
+They’ll definitely show the grandchildren that you’ve had a fun time throughout your life.

 Luckily, recent advances in tattoo inks mean that tattoos created now will fare much better as we age.
 How much better?
 Who knows.
 We haven’t seen what they’ll look like after 30, 40 or 50 years yet.
 We’ll just have to wait and see.